Andrea Venzon

 Andrea Venzon (Milan, 8 January 1992) is an Italian politician.

 In 2017, following the exit of the United Kingdom from the European Union, he founded Volt Europa together with Colombe Cahen-Salvador of France and the German Damian Boeselager.
-Following the 2019 European elections, however, Venzon and Cahen-Salvador left the "pan-European party" to dedicate themselves to another type of activism.
+Following the 2019 European elections, however, Venzon and Cahen-Salvador left the movement to dedicate themselves to another type of activism.
 In 2020, the two founded Atlas, a "global movement".

 Biography

 Andrea Venzon was born in Milan to a family of Venetian origin; his father worked in a bank while his mother was an entrepreneur.
 He graduated from Bocconi University, with a specialization at the London Business School, and he worked for two years as a consultant at McKinsey.
 He then decided to take a master's degree in public administration at Columbia University in New York.

 Founding Volt

 In 2017, in response to Brexit, he founded, together with French and German counterparts, a pan-European, federal and progressive political movement aimed at countering individual nationalisms in the rest of the EU, characterizing the movement by the color purple, in reference to the Women's March on Washington in 2017.

 The idea of Venzon and the other two founders was immediately to establish a European political party, attentive to the global political issues of the European Union so as to start a political debate common to the various member states.

-In the 2019 European elections, the Volt Europa party presented candidates for at least seven member states, with the aim of being able to form an independent MEP group.
-The electoral outcome, however, led only to the German election of Boeselager, who then merged into the European Greens group (Greens/EFA), while continuing to maintain his membership in Volt.
+In the 2019 European elections, Volt Europa presented candidates in seven member states via its national political parties, with the aim of being able to form an independent MEP group.
+The electoral outcome, however, led only to the German election of Boeselager, who opted to sit with the Greens/EFA group.
 Following these events, both Venzon and Cahen-Salvador left Volt to devote themselves to other forms of political activism.